Leonora van den Heever

-Leonora van den Heever (born 9 July 1926) is a former judge of the High Court of South Africa.
-She is South Africa's first female judge and the first woman to be appointed as a judge of the Supreme Court of Appeal of South Africa.
+Leonora van den Heever (9 July 1926 – 20 November 2025) was a judge of the High Court of South Africa.
+She was South Africa's first female judge and the first woman to be appointed a judge of the Supreme Court of Appeal of South Africa.

 Early life and education

-Van den Heever was born in Windhoek, the daughter of Toon van den Heever and Margaretha van den Heever (née Rautenbach).
+Van den Heever was born in Windhoek, the daughter of the jurist and poet Toon van den Heever and Margaretha van den Heever (née Rautenbach).
 She attended the C&N Sekondêre Meisieskool Oranje in Bloemfontein, after which she completed her tertiary studies at the University of Pretoria, where she obtained, cum laude, her BA degree in English and Latin followed by a MA degree, cum laude, in English.
-She then taught at the Normaalkollege in Bloemfontein but, persuaded by her father, she temporarily started working as a judges registrar and also began her LLB part-time through the University of the Orange Free State, graduating in 1951.
+She then taught at the Normaalkollege in Bloemfontein but, persuaded by her father, she temporarily started working as a judge's registrar and also began her LLB part-time through the University of the Orange Free State, graduating in 1951.

 Career

-Van den Heever started practicing as an advocate at the Bloemfontein Bar in 1952 and in 1968 she became a senior advocate.
-In 1969 she was appointed a judge in the Northern Cape Division, thus becoming the first female judge in South Africa.
-In 1979 she began to serve on the Bench of the Cape Provincial Division and from time to time during 1982 to 1985, she was part of the Bophuthatswana Court of Appeal.
+Van den Heever started practising as an advocate at the Bloemfontein Bar in 1952 and in 1968 she became a senior advocate.
+In 1969, she was appointed a judge in the Northern Cape Division, thus becoming the first female judge in South Africa.
+In 1979, she began to serve on the Bench of the Cape Provincial Division and from time to time during 1982 to 1985, she was part of the Bophuthatswana Court of Appeal.

-In 1991 she became the first female judge to be appointed permanently to the appellate division of the South African Supreme Court in Bloemfontein where she served until she retired.
+In 1991, she became the first female judge to be appointed permanently to the appellate division of the South African Supreme Court in Bloemfontein where she served until, she retired.
 After retiring at age 70, she agreed to some work in the Cape Provincial Division and served for a number of years on the Appeal Benches of Lesotho and Swaziland.